wtraylor/modular_megafauna_model/CONTRIBUTING.md

   /// Helper function to perform calculations. void my_private_function();

-  // -> Finally the private member variables in alph. order:
+  // -> Finally the private member variables NOT in alphabetical order, but in
+  // the order of desired initialization.
   HerbivoreType herbi_type;
   int var = 10;
 };